danielMicallef/danielMicallef.github.io/_posts/2022-10-28-Timing-your-Proteins.md

 As a continuation to my last post on [carb timing](https://rebmdsportsnutrition.com/Timing-Your-Carbohydrates/), today we will shift our focus on protein timing.

 Lots of socials hype up protein through a series of high protein merchandise.
-It' true that both endurance and strength athletes benefit a lot from maximising their protein intake as explained in one of my previous [posts](https://rebmdsportsnutrition.com/Fuel-your-workout/), however there are particular instances where our body requires it most, and it would benefit athletes to know when to eat their proteins to maximise its benefits.
+It's true that both endurance and strength athletes benefit a lot from maximising their protein intake as explained in one of my previous [posts](https://rebmdsportsnutrition.com/Fuel-your-workout/), however there are particular instances where our body requires it most, and it would benefit athletes to know when to eat their proteins to maximise its benefits.

 ![Pro sources]({{ site.baseurl }}/assets/images/blog_images/27_3.png)

 ### Pre-exercise

 Pre exercise protein intake has shown significant differences in muscle breakdown vs synthesis after exercise, resulting in a reduction in net muscle loss.
-This means that ingesting proteins prior to exercising helps to icnrease strength and retain lean muscle mass.
+This means that ingesting proteins prior to exercising helps to increase strength and retain lean muscle mass.

 ![MBSvsMPS]({{ site.baseurl }}/assets/images/blog_images/27_4.png)